Nvidia leads S&P's winners in 2016; drug companies slump

 CHIP CHIP, HOORAY

 Nvidia’s stock jumped after each of its quarterly earnings reports, and the company was part of the big technology rally over the summer.
 Shares rose further in September when Nvidia said it will work with Baidu, a Chinese e-commerce company, to develop an autonomous driving system.
 Nvidia was also one of the biggest winners on the S&P 500 in 2015.
-Its shares ended 2012 at about $12 and traded above $100 at the end of 2016.
-It rose 238 percent and traded at all-time highs for most of the year.
+Its shares ended 2012 at about $12 and finished the year above $100.
+It rose 224 percent and traded at all-time highs for most of the 2016.

 DRUG STOCKS IN PAIN